Hiring a Business Analyst: Business Analysis, The Process & Techniques

 Cause and effect analysis

 Cause and effect analysis is a tool that can help you identify the root causes of problems or issues.
-By understanding the cause-and-effect relationships, you can develop solutions that address the underlying issues rather than just treating the symptoms.
-In business, cause and effect analysis is often used to troubleshoot problems or identify improvement opportunities.
+Understanding the cause-and-effect relationships allows you to develop solutions that address the underlying problems rather than just treating the symptoms.
+Cause and effect analysis is often used in business to troubleshoot issues or identify improvement opportunities.
 It can be applied to any type of problem, large or small.
 For example, you might use cause and effect analysis to understand why your team isn’t meeting its targets or to identify ways to improve your sales process.

 5 Whys analysis